Breadcrumb

 - Chemotherapy.

-- Radiation therapy or other treatment to the abdomen or pelvis that damages the ovaries so that they no longer function.
+- Radiation therapy or other treatment to the belly or pelvis that damages the ovaries so that they no longer function.

 - Genetic and autoimmune diseases.

-- Removal of both ovaries (oophorectomy), which causes sudden menopause.
+- Removal of both ovaries (oophorectomy).
+This causes sudden menopause.

 - Low body fat.